-We recommend you sleep as close to the center as possible and you will be within walking distance of everything above!
+We recommend you sleep as close to the center as possible, and you will be within walking distance of everything above!
 Hostal Larios has a fantastic price right in the heart of Malaga.
-It’s perfect for backpackers and the staff is just very helpful.
+It’s perfect for backpackers, and the staff is just accommodating.

 Marbella is famous for being a glamorous resort town full of rich celebrities who gather to party and spend a few euros.
 But don’t be deceived, if you want to peep into this lifestyle, you should head to West of Marbella, Puerto Banus.